chrfrenning/ironviper/README.md

 ## status

-Current status is that resource provisioning (deploy_azure.sh) is working, and manual uploads of files to 'file-store' container will result in thumbs and previews generated. a very simple web interface will display thumbnails.
+Current status is that resource provisioning (setup.sh) is working, and manual uploads of files to 'file-store' container will result in thumbs and previews generated. a very simple web interface will display thumbnails and links to detail page.

 ## how to get started